indiana-university/rivet-docs/content/components/utilities/flex.md

 {{< /alert >}}

 ### Flex container utilities
-A flex container is the generally the parent element to which you would apply the `display: flex;` property.
+A flex container is generally the parent element to which you would apply the `display: flex;` property.
 The flex utilities have CSS classes for most of the flex container properties available in the flexbox model.

 The following flex **container** CSS utility classes are available: